krgamestudios/Toy/getting-started/standard-library.md

 ### map(self, func: fn): any

 This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
-It returns an array with the results of each call - the order of the results when called on a dictionary are undefined.
+It returns an array with the results of each call - the order of the results when called on a dictionary is undefined.

 ```
 import standard;